 This question almost works like magic.
 It leaves all the responsibility where it belongs: with the party who has a challenge.
 But it communicates that you are willing help.
 And it gives them a variety of choices to make: do they prefer to tackle this challenge on their own, would they like a helping hand or do they prefer to leave it be for another day.

 Jack Welch said that if you don’t like people, you need to find another job because leadership is 70% people development.
 If you’re going to be a leader, you need to care about other people.
 But caring about them shouldn’t supersede the principle of boundaries.
-You can’t care about someone else more than they care about themselves.
+For change to be possible, you can’t care about others more than they care about themselves.